wuapaadev/contao-reviews-bundle/README.md

- Contao GoooglePlaces Bundle
+Contao Reviews Bundle

-This bundle displays elements from Google Myplaces.
+This bundle displays User-Reviews (currently only elements from Google Places).